 “Given these findings, donor-advised funds may be an important resource to the nonprofit economy in future recessions.”

 Long-term planning with added flexibility

 Donor-advised funds help donors take a long view of their charitable giving.
 But as Heist and Vance-McMullen show, DAFs also provide flexibility.
 Donors to DAFs can respond nimbly to current events.
 If the economy enters a recession, a DAF owner is in a great position to recommend grants.
 The funds have already been earmarked for charity and can be sent out quickly.

 "Donor-advised funds may be an important resource to the nonprofit economy in future recessions," a new study concludes.

 In the same way, when natural disasters strike, DAF owners can spring into action.
 With their DAFs, they don’t have to plan or worry about where the funds will come from.
 (At Vanguard Charitable, we further expedite this process by offering a special disaster relief option on our online grant recommendation form.
 This facilitates the rapid disbursal of funds to help provide immediate aid.)

-In both 2008 and 2009, the height of the Great Recession, DAFs nationwide granted out more than 7 billion, according to Heist and Vance-McMullen.
+According to Heist and Vance-McMullen, in both 2008 and 2009, the height of the Great Recession, DAFs nationwide granted out more than 7 billion.
 This was more than DAFs had granted out in 2007 before the recession began.
 And in 2009, the average DAF account granted out more than it took in.